Createdd/Writing/2018/articles/DebugTFBasics.md

 Now for debugging, there are basically 4 (pragmatic) ways on how to achieve this.

+> As a side note: It often makes sense to assert shapes to ensure everything works together as intended.

 ## 1. Fetch and print values within Session.run

 This is probably the fastest and easiest way to get the information you need.

+- easy and fast
+- any evaluation can be fetched from everywhere
+- it's necessary to hold the reference to the tensor which is bad in complex models

 ## 2. Use the tf.Print operation